odenirdev/users_struct_jwt_nodejs/README.md

 <html>
     <h1>Users struct with jwt</h1>
-    <p>That repository have object of make available to the community basic struct of users and authentication for system has been
+    <p>That repository have object of make available to the community basic struct users and authenticaion of request using JWT for system has been
-        using API Rest with <strong>NodeJS</strong>, <strong>JWD</strong> and password encrypt.
+        using API Rest with <strong>NodeJS</strong>.
     </p>
     <table>
         <thead>